kraynel/lrqdo-api/README.md

 Swagger offers a number of online services :

-* You can [see the generated documentation](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/kraynel/lrqdo-api/master/lrqdo-swagger.js) using the [Swagger UI](https://github.com/swagger-api/swagger-ui) ;
+* You can see the generated documentation using the [Swagger UI](https://github.com/swagger-api/swagger-ui) ;
-* You can [edit the documentation](http://editor.swagger.io/#/edit?import=https://raw.githubusercontent.com/kraynel/lrqdo-api/master/lrqdo-swagger.js) using the [Swagger Editor](https://github.com/swagger-api/swagger-editor).
+* You can [edit the API](http://editor.swagger.io/#/edit) by importing [lrqdo-swagger.json](https://github.com/kraynel/lrqdo-api/blob/master/lrqdo-swagger.json) inside the [Swagger Editor](https://github.com/swagger-api/swagger-editor).

 You can also generate client code  server code if you want to mock the servers) using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).